Jaipur to Khatu Shyam Ji Mandir Taxi

 History Behind the Temple of Khatu Shyam

-Khatu shyam is considered a helper to the poor and needy.
-Thus, the people who visit this temple say, “Hare ka Sahara Khatushyam Hamara.”
-The temple of Khatu shyam is dedicated to the legendary character of Mahabharata – Barbarik he must have been the grandson of Bhima, the second brother of Pandav.
-Barbarik played an important role in the great battle of Mahabharata and is credited for his bravery.
+Khatu Shyam is considered a helper to the poor and needy.
+Thus, the people who visit this temple say, "Hare ka Sahara Khatushyam Hamara."
+The temple of Khatu Shyam is dedicated to the legendary character of Mahabharata - Barbaric he must have been the grandson of Bhima, the second brother of Pandav.
+Barbaric played an important role in the great battle of Mahabharata and is credited for his bravery.
 Lord Krishna was very impressed by his courage.
-At the time of his death, Barbarik wanted to see the whole period of the war with naked eyes.
+At the time of his death, Barbarik wanted to see the whole period of the war with his naked eyes.
 Lord Krishna complied with his wish and placed his head on a hill near the battlefield of Kurukshetra.
 Thus, he enjoyed watching the epic war.

 The folklore says that Kalyug was found while starting his head in the village of Khatu in Rajasthan.
 Stories say that there was a strange incident where a cow came close to where milk flowed from the cow’s udder naturally.
-So, the place was dug under this miraculous event and the head of Khatu Shyamji was found.
-Barbarik named Sham after Lord Krishna.
+So, the place was dug under this miraculous event, and the head of Khatu Shyamji was found.
+Barbaric named Sham after Lord Krishna.

 How was the Temple of Khatu Shyam Built?